Computers and equipment

 Flash drives and earbud-style headphones for sale

 Most libraries now have a library document station for scanning, printing and faxing.
 A library document station is a large device that efficiently scans and transfers content to email, smartphones, USB flash drives, fax, Google drive and public printers.
 The station scans to devices and to the cloud and includes free faxing.
 Current libraries with document stations are Belmont, Capitol Hill, Central, Gresham, Hillsdale, Hollywood, Midland, North Portland, Northwest, Sellwood, and Woodstock.
 Library document stations will installed at remaining locations this year.
+Faxes may be sent, but not received.

 Computers for children